TechLabs-Berlin/H8-Identifier/backend/twitter_classifier/README.md

 # test.py

-This is a file only contains get_prediction from url_to_hate.py to test the pipeline.
+This file only contains get_prediction from url_to_hate.py to test the pipeline.
 Just change the url and you will receive hate comments.
 You might choose rather controversial youtube videos for test.

 Issue: